TwoRavens/raven-metadata-service/deploy/readme.md

 cd two-metadata-service
 git pull

-# deployment
+# activate the deployment and service
 #
-kubectl delete -f deploy/metadata-deploy.yml  # stop the current deployment kubectl apply -f deploy/metadata-service.yml  # start a new deployment
+kubectl apply -f deploy/metadata-deploy.yml  # start a new deployment kubectl apply -f deploy/metadata-service.yml  # expose the app to the web/external IP

-# create service, e.g. expose the deployment to the web
+# delete the deployment and service (you can leave the service running)
-# - usually already running
 #
-kubectl apply -f deploy/metadata-service.yml  # expose the app to the web/external IP kubectl delete -f deploy/metadata-service.yml # stop the service
+kubectl delete -f deploy/metadata-deploy.yml  # stop the current deployment kubectl delete -f deploy/metadata-service.yml # stop the service

 # ---------------